fraware/statwhy/README.md

   - Full version of the code for Table 1: `multiple_hypotheses_full.mlw`

 We remark that the verification in a virtual machine takes more time compared to that on the host system (for creating Table 1).
+The execution times shown in Table 1 of our paper are the average values obtained by running each VC 10 times and measuring the times.

 ### Example 5: Multiple comparison methods (Table 2 in Section 5 in our paper)

-In this example, we show a program for populat multiple comparison methods for a practical number of groups (shown in Table 2 in our paper).
+In this example, we show a program for popular multiple comparison methods for a practical number of groups (shown in Table 2 in our paper).
 Run the following command:

 ``` bash